'If you automatically assume that you understand someone, chances are you won't'

 Looking at them just made Harry feel sick.

 It wasn't that Alexander was holding their attention - it wasn't just that, at least - Alex was an extremely famous wizard and a British household name; he could understand that of their fascination, but what he couldn't understand was why people were also lowering themselves from their usual behaviour and freely acting like complete and utter fools around him.

 I'm surrounded by idiots…

-In fact, in the entirety of Slytherin House, the only other person who had signed up to stay with him was Morag.
+It was soon clear that he was an exception to the rules, as he found out that in the entirety of Slytherin House, the only other person who had signed up to stay with him was Morag.

 She smiled back.

-He'd gotten a surprise at breakfast a few days later, when on the very last day of November, two postal owls had landed in front of him, a light brown one, knocking over his morning goblet of orange juice as it landed on the table, which he immediately had to scramble to save, while a sleek black one hovered for a moment, levelling the brown one with a human look of disdain that had left Harry feeling slightly impressed at its ability to convey emotion, before it landed on the bench, choosing the empty spot next to him, before it offered him the letter attached to its leg.
+He'd gotten a surprise at breakfast a few days later, when on the very last day of November, two postal owls had landed in front of him, a light brown one, knocking over his morning goblet of orange juice as it landed on the table, which he immediately had to scramble to save, while a sleek black one hovered for a moment, levelling the brown one with a human look of disdain that had left Harry feeling slightly impressed at its ability to convey human emotion, before it landed on the bench, choosing the empty spot next to him, and offered him the letter attached to its leg.

 He offered it a few pieces of bacon as a gesture of thanks, before it left with a small 'hoot' in departure.

 Harry then repeated his process with the light brown owl, before it too departed, and he had two letters, each one embossed on the back with a small wax seal.